terraware/llm-autotranslate/README.md

 `targets[].instructions` (optional) is the path of a text file with instructions to include with translation requests for this language.
 For example, it can contain a list of specific translations to use for project-specific terminology.

+`verbose` (optional) enables verbose logging of progress and configuration.
+Verbose mode may also be enabled via command-line option.